khades/esp32-s3-synth/README.md

 #### Subgoals

-##### Get the calculation of DMA buffer for sound and match it somehow to time domain - ✖
+##### Get the calculation of DMA buffer for sound and match it somehow to time domain - ✔
 [Some calculations are there](https://docs.espressif.com/projects/esp-idf/en/latest/esp32s3/api-reference/peripherals/i2s.html#how-to-prevent-data-lost)

+Its in audio.h

-##### Lookup how time domain is matched to another SDK like LADSPA or Clap - ✖
+##### Lookup how time domain is matched to another SDK like LADSPA or Clap - ✔

+With CLAP SDK - by frames

+##### Implement bridge of CLAP float* array of sound into I2S DMA Buffer - ✖

+Still no idea about Filling DMA buffer.
+Somehow PCM format looks the same between CLAP and I2S.

-### Wiring MIDI to Sound - ✖
+### ~~Wiring MIDI to Sound - ✖~~

-I did that with Arduino, mapped midi keyboard event to frequency, copypasted simple oscillator and made primitive square-wave monophonic synth with simpliest volume envelope ever.
-BUT the sound was interrupted by midi reading procedure, so either i had really long reaction time to key press, or i had sound crackling
+~~I did that with Arduino, mapped midi keyboard event to frequency, copypasted simple oscillator and made primitive square-wave monophonic synth with simpliest volume envelope ever.
+BUT the sound was interrupted by midi reading procedure, so either i had really long reaction time to key press, or i had sound crackling~~

+I will use CLAP SDK, will wrap current USBMIDI events into clap events.

+### Write USBMIDI -> CLAP events code

+Not that hard

-### Writing document with idea about simple HAL or even struct\data pipeline for realtime synth  - ✖
+### ~~Writing document with idea about simple HAL or even struct\data pipeline for realtime synth  - ✖~~

-That should be documented, it is kinda universal for all synth engines.
-Maybe even someone has tutorial about that.
+~~That should be documented, it is kinda universal for all synth engines.
+Maybe even someone has tutorial about that.~~

+I will use CLAP SDK.

-### Wiring in polyphonic synth with simple volume\filter envelopes that is controllable by midi - ✖
+### ~~Wiring in polyphonic synth with simple volume\filter envelopes that is controllable by midi - ✖~~

-I want to use external DSP libraries for oscillators, mixers and filters first so i dont need to learn DSP at first while doing overall synth layout.
-I need simple synth working first.
+~~I want to use external DSP libraries for oscillators, mixers and filters first so i dont need to learn DSP at first while doing overall synth layout.
+I need simple synth working first.~~

-I will use most of FreeRTOS there for resourse management.
+~~I will use most of FreeRTOS there for resourse management.~~

+I took simple CLAP plugin written in C and i will integrate it into the board by implementing CLAP-like host.
+As outcome i will have CLAP plugin that i can build into the controller AND on PC so i will develop stuff on PC.

 ### Learning how DSP works - ✖